Skip to content

 3. Basic Data Types

-In Python, the following basic data types are included:
+Python includes the following basic data types:

 Data Type Description Example